-- ➤ Computer crime, or cyber crime, refers to any crime that involves a computer and a network. - The computer may have been used in the commission of a crime, or it may be the target.
-Netcring refers to criminal exploitation of the Internet. - ➤ Computer crime encompasses any criminal act dealing with computers and networks (called hacking).
+- Computer crime, or cyber crime, refers to any crime that involves a computer and a network. - The computer may have been used in the commission of a crime, or it may be the target.
+Netcrime refers to criminal exploitation of the Internet.